gabrbl/seqia/README.md

 ## 📧 Contact
 For questions about AI agents and custom solutions, visit the contact section on the website.

+## 🛠 Troubleshooting
+Having issues?
+Check the [Troubleshooting Guide](TROUBLESHOOTING.md) for common problems and solutions.

 ---
 © 2025 Seqia.
 All rights reserved.